cmur2/openvpn-status-web/README.md

 ## Description

-Small (another word for naive in this case, it's simple and serves my needs) [Rack](http://rack.github.com/) application providing the information the [OpenVPN](http://openvpn.net/index.php/open-source.html) server collects in it's status file especially including a list of currently connected clients (common name, remote address, traffic, ...).
+Small (another word for naive in this case, it's simple and serves my needs) [Rack](http://rack.github.com/) application providing the information an [OpenVPN](http://openvpn.net/index.php/open-source.html) server collects in it's status file especially including a list of currently connected clients (common name, remote address, traffic, ...).

 It lacks:

-* tracking multiple status at the same time
-* newer status file versions than v1
 * caching (parses file on each request, page does auto-refresh every minute as OpenVPN updates the status file these often by default)
 * management interface support
 * *possibly more...*